Ashley Berry is a teacher at heart.

 As Adjunct Assistant Professor & Supervising Attorney, Ray founded the Trademark Clinic at Howard University School of Law which continues to operate under the Law School Clinical Certification Program of the United States Patent and Trademark Office (USPTO).
 He started his career as an Attorney Advisor (Trademarks) for the USPTO.
 On appointment by the United States Secretary of Commerce, he returned to the USPTO as a Special Government Employee to serve as a voting-member of the Trademark Public Advisory Committee.

 Ray attended American University, Washington College of Law to earn his Master of Laws (LL.M.) in Law & Government with certifications in Administrative Law & Regulatory Practice and Intellectual Property Law & Policy.
-He earned his Juris Doctorate (J.D.) at Cleveland State University, Cleveland-Marshall College of Law and his Bachelor of Science (B.S.) in Criminal at the State University of New York, College at Buffalo.
+He earned his Juris Doctorate (J.D.) at Cleveland State University College of Law and his Bachelor of Science (B.S.) in Criminal at the State University of New York, College at Buffalo.

 Ray is licensed to practice law in the District of Columbia, Maryland, and Texas.
 He also holds 4 certifications with the International Association of Privacy Professionals.